longfuxu/Interplay_Between_DNAPol_and_SSB/README.md

 ## Acknowledgments

-This software package represents a significant advancement in the field of DNA replication analysis, enabling researchers to directly visualize and quantitatively analyze the complex molecular interactions that underlie DNA replication processes.
-The tools provided here bridge the gap between single-molecule biophysics and biochemical assays, offering unprecedented insights into the dynamics of essential replication proteins.
+The tools in this repository are designed to bridge the gap between single-molecule biophysics and traditional biochemical assays, offering new insights into the dynamic behavior of key replication proteins.

-All codes listed in this repository are developed by Dr. Longfu Xu (longfuxu.com) during the PhD work in [Gijs Wuite Lab](http://www.gijswuite.com/).
-Special thanks to all contributors and supporters of this project.
+All code in this repository was developed by Dr. Longfu Xu (longfuxu.com) during his PhD research in the Gijs Wuite Lab, building on and inspired by earlier foundational work in the field.